Is Notion Down? How to Check Status and Keep Working During Outages (2026)

 3. Check your local export — you should have a recent one

-4. Don't panic-switch tools — Notion outages are usually short (< 1 hour)
+4. Don't panic-switch tools — Notion outages are usually short (under 1 hour)

 5. Use alternatives temporarily — Google Docs for writing, Sheets for databases